 George Mason University Information Technology PhD 1999

-Jan 2007– Associate Professor of Computer Science, University of Kentucky
+Jan 2007–July 2012: Associate Professor of Computer Science, University of Kentucky

 - Jane Huffman Hayes, Alex Dekhtyar, and Senthil Sundaram, “Advancing Candidate Link Generation for Requirements Tracing: The Study of Methods,” IEEE Transactions on Software Engineering, Volume 32, No. 1, pp. 4-19, January 2006.

-- A. Jefferson Offutt and J. Huffman Hayes, “A Semantic Model of Program Faults,” published in The Proceedings of the International Symposium on Software Testing and Analysis (ISSTA), ACM, San Diego, CA, January 1996, pp. 195-200.
+- Jeff Offutt and Jane Huffman Hayes, “A Semantic Model of Program Faults,” published in The Proceedings of the International Symposium on Software Testing and Analysis (ISSTA), pages 195-200, ACM, San Diego, California, January 1996.

 - Jane Huffman Hayes and Alex Dekhtyar, “A Framework for Comparing Requirements Tracing Experiments,” International Journal on Software Engineering and Knowledge Engineering (IJSEKE), Volume 15, Number 5, October 2005, pp. 751 – 781.

-- I am developing a software engineering curriculum for the department.
-Have thus far developed 5 courses: graduate-level software engineering survey course, graduate-level requirements engineering course, graduate-level software design course, graduate-level and upper-division software testing and quality evaluation course, graduate-level and upper-division experimental software engineering course, and undergraduate Senior Design Project course (I re-designed this course, it previously had no software engineering content).
+- I am helping to develop a software engineering curriculum for the department.
+Have thus far developed 6 courses: graduate-level software engineering survey course, graduate-level requirements engineering course, graduate-level software design course, graduate-level and upper-division software testing and quality evaluation course, graduate-level and upper-division experimental software engineering course, undergraduate upper-division software engineering course, and undergraduate Senior Design Project course (I re-designed this course, it previously had no software engineering content).

 - Developed, and continuing to develop and maintain, numerous worthwhile software products such as PheTracker (helps PKU disease sufferers track their phenylalanine milligrams), Stereologist (a stereology tool that assists M.D.s who perform research in facial bone regeneration), and Speak (an audio analysis tool that assists speech therapists and parents who are working with young children with hearing and/or speech impairments).
 These double as on-going experimental studies for my traceability and maintainability research.